-For more information about housing and a complete guide to living on campus go to www.stmarytx.edu/reslife.
+For more information about housing and a complete guide to living on campus sign-in to Gateway, go to the Campus Life tab, select Residence Life.

-ST.MARY'S UNIVERSITY
+ST. MARY'S UNIVERSITY

-FALL 2016 CHECK-IN DATES & TIMES
+FALL 2018 CHECK-IN DATES & TIMES

 CHECK-IN (20-30 minutes) must be done with a staff member.
 MOVE-IN can be done at any time after check-in.